-Refer to the generator manufacturer's maintenance information in your InfoCase for specific recommendations.
+Refer to the Generator manufacturer's user guide provided in your InfoCase for specific recommendations, operating instructions and cautions, troubleshooting, and maintenance.

-ELECTRICAL SYSTEM -HOUSE 12-VOLT DC
+ELECTRICAL SYSTEM - HOUSE 12-VOLT DC

-The DC voltage system consists of the chassis battery, the 12-volt house batteries, and the 12-volt power converter.
+The DC voltage system consists of the chassis battery, the 12-volt house batteries, and the 12volt power converter.